 It is very important to take into consideration the amount of pain you will experience; which is dependent on the amount of fat removed and the number of areas from which it was taken.
 For example, if you have one pound of fat removed from one area only, then you probably have a very mild amount of pain.
 If you have more areas worked on or a larger amount of fat removed, you will feel more pain.
 Soreness will continue for about two weeks.
 Here are some other after-effects to keep in mind:

-- After liposuction, patients can return back to work in just a few days, but again, this depends on the amount of fat removed and the number areas worked on.
+After liposuction, patients can return back to work in just a few days, but again, this depends on the amount of fat removed and the number of areas worked on.

 Once the healing process is complete and all swelling has ameliorated, you will be able to see your full results.
 Look over our liposuction before and after photos in our gallery for an idea of your potential results.